Mage

 - Acute Senses -- If you take the 1-pt version, please add a +note specifying which Sense is Acute.

 - Artistically Gifted -- In what can only be an editing mistake, this Merit does enhance magick-casting rolls just as other Merits of its type (since all the other ones do).
-However, that enhancement only comes in the form of the 'Abilities Enhancing Magick' rule on M20 p533.

 - Berserker -- This Merit is not allowed for Mage PCs.